arungudelli/arungudelli/content/html/add-an-html-button-as-a-link-to-other-html-or-acts-as-a-link/index.md

 draft='false'
 authors=['admin']
 [image]
-caption='Add An HTML Button As A Link To Other HTML Or Acts As A Link' focal_point='' preview_only=false
+focal_point=''
+preview_only=false
 +++

 To add an HTML button as a link to other HTML, we can use the button inside HTML form or style an anchor link as a button or use button onClick event.